Push for police reform creates rift in Maryland’s Democratic caucus

 “What I’m hearing is that people want an independent and civilian-controlled disciplinary process,” he said, adding that he hopes to figure out a compromise.

 Republicans in the Senate have argued that the nature of police work requires special protections for officers who put themselves in danger every day.
-They have also questioned the need for broad changes in police-accountability measures — despite the emergence of protests against police brutality in rural areas last year, and the high-profile 2018 death in police custody of Anton Black, an unarmed 19-year-old, on Maryland’s Eastern Shore.
+They have also questioned the need for broad changes in police accountability measures — despite the emergence of protests against police brutality in rural areas last year, and the high-profile 2018 death in police custody of Anton Black, an unarmed 19-year-old, on Maryland’s Eastern Shore.

 “I do not believe that the entire state of Maryland is reaching out and screaming about police reform,” said Sen. Jack Bailey (R-St. Mary’s).
 “This is not a topic in my district.”